inabiyouni/Decision-Tree/README.md

 # Decision-Tree
-This simple Decision Tree Algorithm can learn from NUMERICAL inputs to make a tree and save a HTML file.
+This simple Decision Tree Algorithm can learn from NUMERICAL inputs to make a tree and save it in a HTML file.
 Then it can make decisions for unseen-data based on the constructed tree.

 To run the codes you can follow these steps: